SRPater/blog-aggregator/README.md

-# blog-aggregator
+# Build a Blog Aggregator in TypeScript

-Boot.dev Back-end Developer Path - Guided Project - 18.
-Build a Blog Aggregator in TypeScript
+Build a blog aggregator microservice in TypeScript.
+Put your API, database, and web scraping skills to the test.